Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 git submodule add git://github.com/cloudhead/less.js.git ./assets/javascript/less.js/
 {% endhighlight %}

+Alternatively you can visit [the GitHub repository for less.js](https://github.com/cloudhead/less.js) and download the project in a zip.
+I would recommend using git but it is up to you.
 Now less.js's repo will be in `./assets/javascript/less.js/`.
 Let's load that into our page with the following script tag.
 You should place this just before the closing head tag (`</head>`) after any included styles.

 {% highlight html %}
 <script type='text/javascript' src='assets/javascript/less.js/dist/less-1.2.2.min.js'></script>